ADVENTURE SKILL RATING SYSTEM

 PROFICIENT

 You may be wondering why this Adventure Skill Rating System isn’t simpler.
 As a whole, adventure riders are very diverse in age, health, height, vision, experience, or even how much they carry or what they ride.
-To do my best to avoid penalizing a skilled rider who is forced to ride slower due to poor vision, or classify a rider as more skilled when they’re riding a smaller motorcycle, it quickly became evident the rating system would be complex and imperfect.
-This also means that your skill rating may change if you ride a different motorcycle.
+In doing my best to avoid penalizing a skilled rider who is forced to ride slower due to poor vision, or classify a rider as more skilled when they’re riding a smaller motorcycle, it quickly became evident the rating system would be complex and imperfect.
+This also means that your skill rating may change simply by riding a different motorcycle.

 This rating system assumes you are riding a large cc adventure bike with at least a moderate load, and have a 50/50 adventure tire or street tires installed.
 As you equip your motorcycle towards off-road use with knobbier tires, lighter loads, and improved suspension, the rating shifts towards more proficient, skewing your actual proficiency for each skill level.
 To accurately asses your level of proficiency, carefully consider how you perform when/if you were fully loaded with gear and traveling.